Woman ID'd in fatal crash near Fort Gay

 A spokesperson for the sheriff’s office said they are working with the West Virginia State Police to determine what might have caused the wreck.
 There were no witnesses to the crash.

-Emergency crews responded from Fort Gay, Louisa (Kentucky), Prichard, Dunlow, Kenova.
+Emergency crews responded from Fort Gay, Louisa (Kentucky), Prichard, Dunlow and Kenova.
 The West Virginia State Police was on scene to help with the investigation.